accredible/acms-php-api/README.md

 An example digital certificate and badge can be viewed here: https://www.credential.net/10000005

 This Composer package wraps the Accredible API in PHP for easy integration into projects.
-Full API documentation can be found here: http://docs.accrediblecredentialapi.apiary.io/
+The full REST API documentation can be found here: http://docs.accrediblecredentialapi.apiary.io/

 ## Example Output
 ![Example Digital Certificate](https://s3.amazonaws.com/accredible-cdn/example-digital-certificate.png)